rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then the Chaldeans said to the king in Aramaic, O king, live forever!
 Tell your servants the dream, and we will show the interpretation. ^0204

-The king answered and said to the Chaldeans, The word from me is firm : if you do not make known to me the dream and its interpretation, you shall be torn limb from limb, and your houses shall be laid in ruins. ^0205
+The king answered and said to the Chaldeans, The word from me is firm: if you do not make known to me the dream and its interpretation, you shall be torn limb from limb, and your houses shall be laid in ruins. ^0205

 But if you show the dream and its interpretation, you shall receive from me gifts and rewards and great honor.
 Therefore show me the dream and its interpretation. ^0206

 They answered a second time and said, Let the king tell his servants the dream, and we will show its interpretation. ^0207

-The king answered and said, I know with certainty that you are trying to gain time, because you see that the word from me is firm — ^0208
+The king answered and said, I know with certainty that you are trying to gain time, because you see that the word from me is firm-- ^0208

 if you do not make the dream known to me, there is but one sentence for you.
 You have agreed to speak lying and corrupt words before me till the times change.
 Therefore tell me the dream, and I shall know that you can show me its interpretation. ^0209

-The Chaldeans answered the king and said, There is not a man on earth who can meet the king’s demand, for no great and powerful king has asked such a thing of any magician or enchanter or Chaldean. ^0210
+The Chaldeans answered the king and said, There is not a man on earth who can meet the king's demand, for no great and powerful king has asked such a thing of any magician or enchanter or Chaldean. ^0210

 The thing that the king asks is difficult, and no one can show it to the king except the gods, whose dwelling is not with flesh. ^0211